-Look at the static disc.
-Then gradually make the disc spin, so that is rotates very quickly.
-At a high enough rotation speed, you will see a uniform bright grey circle.
+Look at the static disk, then gradually spin it so that it rotates very quickly.
+At a suitably high rotation speed, you will see a uniform light grey circle.

 The image that the human eye perceives is not registered immediately.
-If the disc rotation speed is large, different colours from the wheel hit the eye so rapidly that it is unable to distinguish them.
-Consequently, all the colours that reach the eye within one tenth of a second are interpreted as one signal.
+If the disk rotation speed is high, different colours from the wheel hit the eye so rapidly that it is unable to tell them apart.
+Consequently, all the colours that reach the eye within a tenth of a second is interpreted as one signal.

-Obtaining desired colours by combining the basic colours, e.g. in RGB model, is the basis of how television and computer displays work.
+Combining the basic colours to get the desired ones e.g. in an RGB model is how the television and computer screens work.